RealViper8/HandRecognition/README.md

-# FaceRecognition
+# HandRecognition
-FaceRecognition but in python !
+HandRecognition but in python !

 ## Information
 You can use this project for yourself